darinz/DL/02_Neural_Network/03_activation_functions.md

 > **Key Insight:**
 > Tanh is often preferred over sigmoid for hidden layers, but still suffers from vanishing gradients in deep networks.

+> **Annotation:** Tanh outputs are zero-centered, which can help with optimization compared to sigmoid.

 #### Implementation

 ```python